SidunOleh/courier-shipping/README.md

-# Couriere shipping method for Woocommerce
+# Couriere shipping method for WooCommerce